perrygeo/geodesicxy/README.md

 [77.5, 88.5, 99.5]
 ```

-# Visualization
+## Visualization

-Easy to intergrate with matplotlib for visualization
+Easy to integrate with matplotlib for visualization

     import matplotlib.pyplot as plt
     xs, ys = profile(features, "elev")